FasterXML/jackson/README.md

 * 2.x (`com.fasterxml.jackson`) is the previous major version, still actively maintained -- and, as of June 2026, the most widely adopted
 * 3.x (`tools.jackson`) is the newer actively developed and maintained version, recommended for new projects

-These major versions use different Java packages and Maven artifact ids, so they are not plug-in replaceable/upgradable, but can peacefully co-exist: a project can depend on Jackson 1.x and 2.x and even 3.x, without conflicts.
+These major versions use different Java packages and Maven groupIds, so they are not plug-in replaceable/upgradable, but can peacefully co-exist: a project can depend on Jackson 1.x and 2.x and even 3.x, without conflicts.
 This is by design and was chosen as the strategy to allow smoother incremental migration from 1.x to 2.x, and from 2.x to 3.x.

 The latest stable versions, released from the current "Latest Release Branches" (`2.22`, `3.1`), are: